 - And anything else that works in your industry to drive traffic to your site

 - Site Stickiness - When people click on a search result and go to your page, do they immediately hit the back button, or do they stay and wander from page to page?
-Your site's design & usability can have a massive affect on this ranking measure.
+Your site's design & usability can have a massive effect on this ranking measure.

 - Search listing interest - When people see your listing in their search results, do they click on it, or do they continue to scroll?